Witley: Geography

 Witley is a village and civil parish in the Borough of Waverley in Surrey 2.6 mi south west of Godalming and 6.6 mi southwest of the county town, Guildford.
 The village lies just east of the A3 from London to Portsmouth between Guildford and Petersfield; London is 33.5 mi northeast as the crow flies.

 Witley Civil Parish contains the large village of Milford (arguably a small town to the north, which also has the next railway station on the line to London, however, which is closer to Wheelerstreet and Witley historic village along than to Milford) and the localities set out in this article, all of which, apart from Culmer, Wormley, Sandhills and Brook are contiguous, linked by unbroken paved roads and development forming a wide arc surrounded by Witley Common or by the Witley Stream, Enton lakes and ponds.
 The census area Waverley Middle Layer Super Output Area 12 (which excludes Milford but adds most of Hambledon, Thursley and Hascombe) gives a population of 6,619 in 2001, whereas the civil parish had a population of 7,703.
 If the population of Thursley CP (654) is subtracted and those of Hascombe (241) and Hambledon CPs (765) from Area 12, Witley's habitually resident population, excluding the major settlement of Milford stood at 4,959.

-Witley civil parish council has a website with sections for Witley and Milford.
-It consists of 16 councillors; unpaid as with all civil parishes, and the rest of Waverley is likewise entirely parished, each parish charging a small annual precept on council tax.
-Among their tasks are the management of the recreation ground, 43 allotments, upkeep of village halls and organisation of annual community events.
+Witley & Milford Parish Council consists of 16 councillors; and the rest of Waverley is likewise entirely parished, each parish charging a small annual precept on council tax.
+Among their tasks is the management of the recreation ground, allotments, upkeep of village halls and organisation of annual community events.